chef-boneyard/chef-web-docs-2016/includes_openstack/includes_openstack_repo_roles.rst

    * - os-compute-scheduler
      - Nova scheduler.
 The run list is the ``openstack-compute::scheduler`` recipe.
    * - os-compute-setup
      - Nova setup and identity registration.
-The run list is the ``openstack-compute::setup`` and ``openstack-compute::identity-registration`` recipes.
+The run list is the ``openstack-compute::nova-setup`` and ``openstack-compute::identity-registration`` recipes.
    * - os-compute-vncproxy
      - Nova VNC Proxy.
 The run list is the ``openstack-compute::vncproxy`` recipe.
    * - os-compute-worker